 United States foreign aid, also referred to as foreign assistance or international aid, is “aid given by the United States to other countries to support global peace, security, and development efforts, and provide humanitarian relief during times of crisis,” according to ForeignAssistance.gov.
-The controversy over foreign aid divides those who believe there are strategic, economic, and moral imperatives justifying this use of American resources for foreign aid versus those who believe this is a misappropriation of funding that should instead be spent on domestic priorities.
+This controversial topic divides those who believe there are strategic, economic, and moral imperatives justifying this use of American resources for foreign aid versus those who believe this is a misappropriation of funding that should instead be spent on domestic priorities.
+Because this is a highly complex issue, it remains a popular subject for a persuasive essay.

-The debate over foreign aid has persisted since the first international assistance programs emerged in the aftermath of World War II, and has largely centered on these three competing views:
+The foreign aid debate topic has persisted since the first international assistance programs emerged in the aftermath of World War II, and has largely centered on these three competing views:

-Interestingly, polling and research finds that public attitudes on foreign aid are not always cemented on one side or the other.
+Interestingly, polling and research finds that public attitudes on this controversial topic are not always cemented on one side or the other.
 Evidence suggests that Americans can be swayed by persuasive talking points on either side of the issue.
 In other words, public opinion is malleable based on the availability of fact and information, as well as one’s exposure to social, political, or educational influences.
-That said, debate on the subject remains vigorous both in the political sphere and in the public forum.
+That said, disagreement over this controversial topic remains vigorous both in the political sphere and in the public forum.

 Advocates of U.S. foreign aid have long held that there is both humanitarian and strategic value in providing material assistance to other nations, especially those with interests that intersect or overlap with American interests.
 This forms a strong part of the argument in favor of foreign aid, with advocates making the case that the United States can preserve and extend its influence, economic opportunities, security needs, and its reputation around the world by supporting the needs of nations with either direct or peripheral connection to these priorities.
 This is well-exemplified in the very first instance of U.S. foreign aid.